Skip to content Skip to footer

 Cost Of Living

-Yakima’s cost of living index is lower than the national average, making it an affordable place to live.
-Housing, utilities, and transportation costs are reasonable compared to other cities in Washington.
+Yakima’s cost of living index is slightly lower than the national average, making it an affordable place to live.
+Housing costs, utilities, and groceries are all reasonably priced compared to other parts of the United States.

 Other